Extensions of k-regulous functions from two-dimensional varieties: Preliminaries

+Notice that a local inverse of $\varphi$ may not be a regular function and we do not require it to be one, we solely invert the derivative of $\varphi$ and not the function itself.

-Let us now cover the general case.
-Let $G$ be a regular extension of $g$ to $B$.
-It is clear from the definitions that $\pdv{g}{x_i}=\pdv{G}{y_i}\restriction_A$, and the latter function is regular on $B$ from the preceding case. \end{proof} \end{obs}
+The general case now follows easily: let $G$ be a regular extension of $g$ to $B$.
+It is clear from the definitions that $\pdv{g}{x_i}=\pdv{G}{y_i}\vert_A$, and the latter function is regular on $B$ from the preceding case. \end{proof} \end{obs}